Committees

 Brainstorming by the Nominations Cmte

-Chair consults with APS (Unit Operations Manager, Ericka Stansbury) to make absolutely sure we know which candidates meet eligibility criteria.
+7. Chair consults with APS (Unit Operations Manager, Ericka Stansbury) to make absolutely sure we know which candidates meet eligibility criteria before the nominating committee members meet and discuss candidates.
 Note that APS employees, including full-time journal editors, are ineligible due to COI.
 Also no one may run for DBIO office while also running for office in any other APS unit.

-As names are selected, Chair proposes to them by email phone, outlines the duties, and offers them a few days to think it over.
+9. As names are selected, Chair proposes to vice chair candidates by email phone, outlines the duties, and offers them a few days to think it over.
+Other members shared the workload by reaching out to other candidates for a rapid turnaround.
 When a candidate declines to run, cmte goes down its list if necessary adding names until a full slate of willing candidates has been found.

-When a candidate agrees to run, the DBIO Secretary/Treasurer requests a photo, short bio, and short statement (<250 words but can be much shorter).
-In 2022, Chair circulated some samples of past statements.
+10. When a candidate agrees to run, the DBIO Secretary/Treasurer requests a photo, short bio, and short statement (<250 words but can be much shorter).
+In 2023,, S/T circulated some samples of past statements.
 (Photos are not required, but if submitted must be in a 100:124 aspect ratio to upload without skewing.
 APS can assist with this.)

 Sample letter from cmte Chair: